chocjy/randomized-LS-solvers/README.md

 # randomized-LS-solvers
-Solvers for large-scale least-squares problems using randomized numerical linear algebra algorithms with Spark by *Jiyan Yang* (jiyanyang12@gmail.com)
+Solvers for large-scale least-squares problems using randomized numerical linear algebra algorithms with Spark.

+by *Jiyan Yang* (jiyanyang12@gmail.com)

 ## About